 When Are Warning Signs Necessary?

-For example, if a building has a broken staircase that poses a risk to those who uses the stairs, the property owner has a duty of care to repair the damage.
+For example, if a hotel has a broken staircase that poses a risk to those who use the stairs, the hotel owner has a duty of care to repair the damage.
 However, if the owner delays repairs, he or she would need to put up a sign to warn visitors of the risk.

-Warning signs can only affect liability if the property owner has a requirement to put one up.
+Warning sign affect injury liability if the property owner has a requirement to put one up.
 In the above example, since the property owner needs to put a sign up to protect the safety of visitors, then the sign would free the property owner from liability.
 However, if a property owner puts a warning sign up where there is no legal need for one, then the presence of that sign would have no impact on determining fault whatsoever.

 When Can Warning Signs Be Ineffective?